PhysGym: Benchmarking LLMs in Interactive Physics Discovery with Controlled Priors: Experiments

 In successful instances, the diversity of hypotheses proposed by Claude and o4 mini diminishes as the prior level increases.
 This observation further substantiates that, when prior knowledge is limited, Claude's success is not substantially influenced by posterior observations, relying instead heavily on its inherent biases.
 In contrast, Gemini maintains a comparatively higher diversity of hypotheses at level 4, suggesting that its ability to revise conjectures based on observations possesses stronger generalization capabilities across varying prior levels.

-\paragraph{Exploration Dynamics in Data Collection Under Varying Priors.} As prior knowledge is reduced—from L1 (full prior) to L4 (no prior)—all models exhibit a clear increase in the number of interaction experiments, indicating a greater reliance on active experimentation.
+\paragraph{Exploration Dynamics in Data Collection Under Varying Priors.} As prior knowledge is reduced, all models exhibit a clear increase in the number of interaction experiments in the successful examples, indicating a greater reliance on active experimentation.
 For example, Gemini-2.5-flash increases its experiment count from 10.6 at L1 to 20.6 at L4, while OpenAI-o4-mini increases from 7.2 to 20.1.
 This trend reflects a shift from low-effort recognition strategies to more exploratory behaviors as the prior structure is removed.
 In particular, these increases are accompanied by an increase in turns, tests, and generated hypotheses, suggesting that models not only interact more frequently but also perform more complex reasoning cycles under uncertainty.

-The contrast across models is equally informative.
-While Gemini and OpenAI-o4-mini both increase their testing and hypothesis-generation behavior with reduced priors, Claude-3.7-Sonnet shows a more erratic pattern.
+Claude-3.7-Sonnet shows a more erratic pattern.
 Although it increases its samples from L1 to L2, it does not scale its interaction efforts as sharply at L3 and L4.
 In fact, its sample count slightly declines at L4, and its accuracy remains considerably lower across all levels (e.g., 22.7\% at L1 and only 12.4\% at L4).
 This may indicate that Claude is less capable of using feedback loops or fails to appropriately escalate its exploration strategy when prior structure is unavailable.
+Full results are shown in Table~\ref{tab:llm_performance} in the Appendix.

 Overall, these results highlight the importance of interactive evaluation settings that vary prior information.
 They reveal not just whether models can succeed in a task, but how they approach scientific reasoning.
 In this context, the number of interaction samples becomes a proxy for epistemic engagement: models that scale their behavior with uncertainty are arguably demonstrating a more principled and scientific approach to discovery.
-This underscores the central motivation behind Physicist: to move beyond static benchmarks and provide a controlled, interactive environment where both reasoning strategies and discovery dynamics can be rigorously assessed.
+This underscores the central motivation behind \textsc{PhysGym}: to move beyond static benchmarks and provide a controlled, interactive environment where both reasoning strategies and discovery dynamics can be rigorously assessed.